vl4ds/Documentation/smartapp-developers-guide/scheduling.rst

 - When everyone leaves, adjust the thermostat after ten minutes.
 - If a door opens and is not shut after five minutes, send a notification.

 All these scenarios follow a common pattern: when a certain event happens, take some action after a given amount of time.
-In SmartApps, we accomplish this by using the ``runIn`` method.
+This can be accomplished this by using the *runIn* method.

 **runIn(seconds, method, options)**